kanungle/2020-DUC-Datathon-Bootcamp-NeilK/README.md

 - [LinkedIn](https://www.linkedin.com/groups/12253057/)
 - [Instagram](https://www.instagram.com/drspotfire/)

-Also, if you are new to Spotifre and want to learn the basics from an organized curriculum, you can visit the [Spotfire Enablement Hub (free)](https://community.tibco.com/wiki/spotfire-enablement-hub) or [TIBCO Academy (paid)](https://academy.tibco.com/tibco/learn/home) (paid).
+Also, if you are new to Spotifre and want to learn the basics from an organized curriculum, you can visit the [Spotfire Enablement Hub (free)](https://community.tibco.com/wiki/spotfire-enablement-hub) or [TIBCO Academy (paid)](https://academy.tibco.com/tibco/learn/home).

 See you out there Datathoner! :v: